-4.3 Alignment
+4.3.
+Alignment

-SIfT uses the similarity matrix generated by the clustering algorithm.
-For each column from source database A, we align it with its most similar columns from target database S such that the similarity is above a certain threshold θ .
+Applying the clustering algorithm described in [9], SIfT generates a similarity matrix containing the cosine similarity between each pair of columns across databases.
+For each column from source database A, we simply align it with its most similar columns from target database S such that the similarity between the pair of columns is above a certain threshold θ .